contiv-experimental/demo/net/README.md

 The installer script performs the following actions:
 - performs preliminary checks to verify that the right version of OS is installed on the servers
 - verifies that access to the servers can be established
-- creates the inventory file
+- creates the ansible inventory file
 - establishes variables necessary for the servers to be provisioned in the appropriate mode
 - runs the ansible playbook which installs necessary packages and brings up the services

 ### Troubleshooting
 This is the first cut of installer script.
-Improvements to the script will be added in shortly.
 The current limitations of the script are as follows:
 - Connections to the servers are assumed to be on the default ssh port and the default username used is the local hostname
 - IPs are assumed to be on the eth1 interface (as they were ).
 If you have the IPs set on any other interface [eth{x}],